NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 # Analysis Summary

 * Linear Regression Models:
-  * Linear Model.
-As the temperature rises, the Ozone measures increase.
+  * Simple Model.
+As the temperature rises, the Ozone (O3) measures increase.
-    * Slope of 2.96 with Temperature, and Target Ozone (O3).
+    * Slope of 2.96 with Temperature, and Target O3.
     * r2 value of 0.356525701 indicates 35% variability of the data; 65% of data is not represented.

   * Multivariant Model.
 Target Ozone (O3) measure predictions with multiple variables:
-    * There is a positive correlation between pollutant variables carbon monoxide (CO), nitrogen dioxide (NO2), suplhur dioxide (SO2), PM2.5, and PM10 and Ozone (O3).
+    * There is a positive correlation between pollutant variables carbon monoxide (CO), nitrogen dioxide (NO2), sulphur dioxide (SO2), PM2.5, and PM10 and Ozone (O3).
     * The r2 is 0.5724457157382516 indicates 57% variability of the data.

   * Multivariant Model.
 Target Carbon Monoxide (CO) measure predictions with multiple variables:
     * There is a positive correlation between pollutant variables ozone, nitrogen dioxide, suplhur dioxide, PM2.5, and PM10 and CO.
     * The r2 is 0.723158568713435 indicates 72% variability of the data.
-    The Model is good.
+    The Model is fair as the preferred r2 value is >= 0.80.

   * Using Pair Plots to visualize Feature Relationships, it appears that there is:
     * The weather condition variables Temperature, Pressure, Dewpoint, Rain, and Windspeed do not appear to have a significant impact on either O3, or CO.